-LogPoint allows you to quickly detect unusual behavior in networks and applications to prevent misuse and data breaches.
+LogPoint allows you to quickly detect unusual behavior in networks and applications to prevent misuse and data breaches with GDPR compliance monitoring.
 With static rules to detect the knowns, machine learning and advanced analytics to detect “as-is” and unusual activity in the network, it’s much easier to maintain compliance.

 With LogPoint, you can: